-Fit to Standard Values: This lets you fit all of the resistors, capacitors, and inductors in the circuit to a single standard value or to a series / parallel combination of standard values.
-The dialog box looks like this: This dialog box provides several options:
+Fit to Standard Values: (Ctrl+Shift+S) This fits all of the resistors, capacitors, and inductors in the circuit to a single standard value or to a series / parallel combination of standard values.
+The dialog box looks like the next figure.